unsw-cse-comp3900-9900/yaaaahoo-finance/README.md

   FLASK_APP=main.py flask run --host="localhost" --port=8080
   ```

   3. Open up the ui directory in a terminal.
 Ensure you have node.js installed on your computer:  https://nodejs.org/en/download/.
-Below are the commands to run the React application on a Max OS.
+Below are the commands to run the React application on a **Mac OS**.

   ```
   npm i